learningequality/studio/docs/add_content.rst

 #.
 Open the **Clipboard** button (indicator displays the number of content items inside).
 #.
-Buttons to edit, move and delete content items directly inside the clipboard.
+Buttons to edit, move and delete content items from the clipboard.
 #.
 Indicators for number of content items inside each topic.
 #.
-Hover and click the ``···`` to access the edit/move/delete menu for the selected content item.
+Hover and click the |ellipsis| to access the menu to edit/move/delete the selected content item.

 .. _copy_content: